morristech/android_multi_language_string_grep_and_paste/README.md

-AN simple java code to copy existing UI string of another AOSP project to self project for android multi-language string.
+A simple java code to copy existing UI string of another AOSP project to self project for android multi-language string.